The iPhone 5s iOS 12.1.4 update is an incremental release, but it could have a significant impact on your device’s performance.

 iOS 12.1.4 is a point update and it brings a short list of changes to Apple’s iPhone 5s.
 While most iPhone 5s users should download iOS 12.1.4 right now, some users might want to wait a few more days before making the move from iOS 12.1.3, iOS 12.1.2, iOS 12.1.1, iOS 12.1, iOS 12.0.1, iOS 12.0, or iOS 11.

-iOS 12.1.1 comes with a bunch of enhancements and some iPhone 5s users are already seeing performance gains.
-That said, the iOS 12.1.1 update could cause problems on your device so you need to proceed with extreme caution.
+iOS 12.1.4 doesn’t have a long list of bug fixes, but some iPhone 5s users are already seeing performance gains.
+That said, the iOS 12.1.4 update could also cause problems on your device so you need to proceed with caution.
 This is especially true if you’re running an older version of iOS.

 Many iPhone 5s users (us included) struggled with bugs and performance issues on iOS 11.
 Apple's final iOS 11 update, iOS 11.4.1, was far more stable than previous versions, but we still ran into problems on a regular basis.

 We had pretty high expectations for the iOS 12 update and thus far, Apple appears to have (mostly) delivered on its promises.